Analysis | Two horses that can beat Kentucky Derby winner Medina Spirit at the Preakness Stakes

 Medina Spirit’s Derby win is in jeopardy after Baffert’s announcement Sunday that test results revealed the horse had the steroid betamethasone in his system.
-Baffert and the Maryland Racing Commission reached an agreement allowing his two horses to participate in Saturday’s race, but the trainer himself said he will to skip the weekend events at Pimlico to avoid being a distraction.
+Baffert and the Maryland Racing Commission reached an agreement allowing his two horses to participate in Saturday’s race, but the trainer said he will to skip the weekend events at Pimlico to avoid being a distraction.

 Bettors can tune out the controversy.
 Even without the pall of the horse’s failed drug test, you’re better off fading Medina Spirit in the Preakness Stakes.